ookk2011/wuseman-EMAGNET/README.md

     awk -F, '!seen[$1]++'

-##### 8) If you want all accounts & password in a seperated file you can just use > in bash, for change : to , or whatever character you want to use if you for example will create your own database with leaked accounts just use: 'sed 's/:/,/g'' for this purpose then:
+##### 8) If you want all accounts & password in a separate file you can just use > in bash, for change : to , or whatever character you want to use if you for example will create your own database with leaked accounts just use: 'sed 's/:/,/g'' for this purpose then:

     commands here > leaked-spotify-accounts-20190401_to_20190405.txt